-A.9 PATH
+A.4 PATH

-The PATH environment variable is used by DOS "COMMAND.COM" or OS/2 "CMD.EXE" to locate programs.
+The PATH environment variable is used by the QNX shell to locate programs.

 '''

-PATH [d:][path];[d:][path]...
+export "PATH=path:path..."

 '''

-The PATH environment variable should include the disk and directory of the Watcom C/C++ binary program files when using Watcom C/C++ and its related tools.
+The PATH environment variable should include the directory of the Open Watcom C/C++ binary program files when using Open Watcom C/C++ and its related tools.